 A person can also eliminate gluten from recipes by substituting ingredients and sometimes by adjusting the time and temperature of baking.

 In the past, experts recommended that people with celiac disease avoid oats.
-However, evidence now suggests that moderate amounts of oats are generally safe, provided that the oats have not touched gluten during processing.
+However,

 According to the